Cold Stratification

 - Thin seedlings to 2 inches apart.

-- Transplant seedlings when 3-6 inches tall.
+- Transplant seedlings when 3-6 inches tall, spacing them 18-24 inches apart.

 Milkweed Pests & Diseases